Sixth cheerleader sues Houston Texans, claims coach duct-taped her body

 Rosa said she worked out twice a day three to four times a week and said the comments about her appearance prompted her to not treat her body "as I should, just to get the results that she wanted."
 She recalled surviving off of only popcorn and water to lose weight.

-Allred, holding up a picture of Rosa in her cheer outfit, told reporters, "It's ridiculous to call a person who looks like this 'skinny-fat.'
-First of all, no one should be called fat, let alone 'skinny-fat.'"
+Allred, holding up a picture of Rosa in her cheerleadibng outfit, told reporters, "It's ridiculous to call a person who looks like this 'skinny-fat.'
+First of all, no one should be called fat, let alone 'skinny-fat.' "

 Allred said that she filed an amended lawsuit Friday morning with Rosa on it, and adding certain claims, including "assault — which this is."